Max Planck Institute for Comparative Public Law and International Law Logo Max Planck Institute for Comparative Public Law and International Law

 Heidelberg Discussion Group

-Heidelberg Discussion Group on the Multilevel Cooperation of Constitutional Courts (Heidelberger Gesprächskreis Verfassungsgerichtsverbund (HGVV))
+Heidelberg Discussion Group on the Constitutional Court Association

 Courts in Europe are cooperating with each other in order to better fulfill their tasks.
 In fact, they are often explicitly required to do so.
 This also holds true for courts with constitutional functions that carry a special responsibility for European legal development.
-The intensity of this cooperation is reflected in the term “Multilevel Cooperation of the European Constitutional Courts” (Europäischer Verfassungsgerichtsverbund).
-This cooperation contributes not only to European unity but also safeguards democracy and the rule of law at a time when such constitutional principles are being questioned in parts of Europe.
-Against this background, the Verbund is confronted with novel questions, which the Heidelberg Discussion Group addresses.
+This european Verfassungsgerichtsverbund contributes not only to European unity but also safeguards democracy and the rule of law at a time when such constitutional principles are being questioned in parts of Europe.
+Against this background, the Verfassungsgerichtsverbund is confronted with novel questions, which the Discussion Group addresses.

 The Discussion Group was founded by Armin von Bogdandy, Christoph Grabenwarter, Peter M. Huber, and Andreas Voßkuhle in 2016.
 Its annual seminars bring together judges and scholars from all over Europe in a confidential setting to discuss those questions.
 In 2017, the Group dealt with the topic of “Constitutional Courts and the Media” as well as “The Appointment of Judges”.
 The issues of “Mutual Trust in the European Legal Space” and “Tools to Confront the European Rule of Law Crisis” were covered in 2018.
 The subject matter of 2019 was the culture and form of judicial dialogue in the European legal space.
-The 2020 meeting took not place due to the Corona crisis.
+The 2020 and 2021 meeting took not place due to the Corona crisis.
+For the topics in 2022 and 2023 please see below.